Get Started Using Kanban Cards More Competently

 Then you have to create a Kanban card for every task of your work.
 It is possible to create a Kanban card template for recurring work items and similar tasks.

-After filling the card with the required information, you need to make sure everyone in your team knows how to move the cards through the columns.
+After filling the Kanban card template with the required information, you need to make sure everyone in your team knows how to move the cards through the columns.
 Everyone is responsible for moving their tasks through the columns, identifying bottlenecks, and making suggestions for improvement.

 What are the core benefits Kanban cards provide?